onedebos/naija-faker/README.md

 - import it in your app using:

 ```
     // if using ES6
- import naijaFaker from 'naija-faker
+import naijaFaker from 'naija-faker'

     or

  import {getFirstName, getLastName, getPerson, getPersonList, getNameList, getBank, getState} from 'naija-faker'

     // without ES6

- const naijaFaker = require('naija-faker)
+ const naijaFaker = require('naija-faker')
 ```

 - use it!